 art by Laurel Garcia Colvin (image via Robert Mann Gallery / Facebook)

-Opening Thursday, June 14 at Robert Mann Gallery, 6 pm to 8 pm.
+In Her Hands Opening Thursday, June 14 at Robert Mann Gallery, 6 pm to 8 pm.
 On view through August 17.

 It seems more women than ever are running for office, from the two Staceys who recently faced off for Georgia governor to local Congressional challenger Alexandria Ocasio-Cortez, a Latina from the Bronx whose recent campaign ad gathered buzz for being legitimately compelling.
 Robert Mann Gallery’s newest group exhibition, curated by Orly Cogan and Julie Peppito, showcases a series of portraits of women who are running in the 2018 elections.
 Adding an additional layer of femininity to the whole affair is the fact that these portraits are made predominantly using craft methods and materials, utilizing a medium historically tied with women and domesticity (and often downplayed in importance due to both of these associations).
 You’ll see anyone from big-name candidates to unfamiliar face immortalized through quilting, embroidery, and more.
 More →

 Sweety’s, a curatorial initiative “dedicated to the labor of black and brown artists,” will be taking over the Lower East Side’s Cuchifritos Gallery + Project Space until the end of July, using their time to stage live talk show interviews with artists and “Spanish-speaking cultural producers.”
 They’ve partnered with four unique artists, who will be interviewed by Sweety’s and given space for a week to show their work.
 Once those weeks have concluded, the four members of Sweety’s will be creating a collaborative installation.